yadenis/DCO-Comment-Attachment/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Added links to attached attachments to the new comment notification email.
+* Added the feature to force moderation comments with attachments.
+* Added compatible with SVG Support plugin.

 = 2.0.0 =
 * Added the feature to upload multiple files.
 * Added support for some lightbox plugins (see FAQ for details).